microsoft/TypeScript-New-Handbook/chapters/Basics.md

 <!-- TODO: insert GIF of completions here -->

 TypeScript takes tooling seriously, and that goes beyond completions and errors as you type.
-An editor that supports TypeScript can deliver "quick fixes" to automatically fix errors, refactorings to easily re-organize code, and useful navigation features for jumping to definitions of a variable, or finding all references to a given variable.
+An editor that supports TypeScript can deliver “quick fixes” to automatically fix errors, refactorings to easily re-organize code, and useful navigation features for jumping to definitions of a variable, or finding all references to a given variable.
 All of this is built on top of the type-checker and fully cross-platform, so it's likely that [your favorite editor has TypeScript support available](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support).

 <!-- TODO: validate that link -->